Fluepke/proscenic/README.md

 For you convenience, I've included `./getSockAddr.sh`.
 Read it and then provide it with `username password`.

+## The vacuum robot software
+**Finding 3**: The vacuum robot does not perform TLS validation.
+Using [sslsplit](https://github.com/droe/sslsplit) we can see, what the robot is talking with its manufacturer.

 **TLDR**: Don't buy this crap.